OswaldoMoper/helloyesod-nix/README.md

 ## Documentation

+* Check [nix.dev](https://nix.dev/) for the official documentation for the Nix ecosystem.
 * Read the [Yesod Book](https://www.yesodweb.com/book) online for free
 * Check [Stackage](http://stackage.org/) for documentation on the packages in your LTS Haskell version, or [search it using Hoogle](https://www.stackage.org/lts/hoogle?q=).
 Tip: Your LTS version is in your `stack.yaml` file.
 * For local documentation, use: